Region

 Making matters more complicated, there are many different stakeholders impacted by Canada's various immigration policies – each with their own agendas, objectives, needs, and perspectives, sometimes in conflict with one another, at other times in harmony with each other.

-The government favours immigration and immigrants as a way of boosting the Gross Domestic Product (GDP) of a country and bridging the skills-labour gaps in the economy.
+The government favours immigration and immigrants as a way of boosting the GDP of a country and bridging the skills-labour gaps in the economy.
 Governments also need to maintain a certain level of population growth in order to support an aging population and the social services needed to support them—making the taxes that immigrants contribute (and their life-long spending and entrepreneurial endeavours) important factors to consider.

 The capitalists favour immigrants as a source of low-cost labour, providing them with an opportunity to attain higher profits.